188 Results

 Item

-This photograph shows the open-air display of Soviet military equipment located on the southern side of the Win-Win Monument.
+This photograph shows a map of the open-air display of Soviet military equipment that is located on the southern side of the Win-Win Monument complex.
 The Win-Win Monument complex – photographed here in January 2020 – was inaugurated in December 2018 to mark the twentieth anniversary of the end of the post-Democratic Kampuchea civil war, with the final defection of the remaining Khmer Rouge factions, thanks to the DIFID policy (“Divide, Isolate, Finish, Integrate, Develop”) also known as the “Win Win” policy of Prime Minister Hun Sen.

 Read More